jodfie/TrunkSTARTer/docs/basics/env-var-info.md

 * Default value: `~/storage`

 Description:
-This directory will be mounted under `/storage` inside every container across DS.
+This directory will be mounted under `/storage` inside every container across TS.
 There is no specific use for this directory, it can be used however you like.

 ## PGID